Skip to the content

 • Contrary to popular myth, the Gila monster is unable to jump.

 IUCN lists as a near threatened species.
 It is legally protected in all states where it is found.
 Gila monsters are often killed due to the fact that they are venomous.
 They also face threats from habitat loss and fragmentation, predation by feral dogs and cats, and the pet trade.
+The collection of Gila Monsters is prohibited by law throughout their range.
+Listed as CITES Appendix II.

 Green Crested Basilisk